the Cake: Guidelines for the Decorator

-of the things I am asked frequently from people looking at wedding or
+of the things I am asked frequently from readers making a cake at home or work, from looking at wedding or

-occasion cakes in books or magazines, at my pictures or from watching
+occasion cakes in books, magazines, or studio pictures, or from watching

 a cake being built on television or on video are: